A. Mode of Play

 F. League Structure

-1. There are 8 groups: Anand, Bacrot, Carlsen, Dubov, Esipenko, Firouzja, Giri and Howell.
+1. There are 6 groups: Howell, Adams, Short, Jones, McShane, Speelman.
 We will aim to make each group of equal strength.
-The top 8 teams (in order of average grade) are seeded as "first seeds", the next 8 teams are seeded as "second seeds" and so on.
+The top 6 teams (in order of average grade) are seeded as "first seeds", the next 6 teams are seeded as "second seeds" and so on.
 One team from the first seeds will be randomly selected into each of the eight groups.
-One team from the second seeds will be randomly selected into each of the four groups (and so on, until there are 4 teams in each group).
+One team from the second seeds will be randomly selected into each of the groups (and so on, until there are 4 teams in each group).
 Seeds will be determined based on the team's total average rating, displayed on the Teams page.

 2. The number of groups is subject to change depending on the number of team entries.